Elizabeth "Lisa" Kliger Music and Personal Papers

 Scope and Contents of the Materials

-Consists of research papers, field notes and logs, sound recordings, pamphlets, photographs, correspondence, theatre scripts, poetry, and music documenting Kliger's career.
-This collection covers her education and professional career starting in the 1970s up to the 2000s.
-This includes materials relating to her studies at the University of Illinois, music research in Puerto Rico, teaching in the Peace Corps in Thailand, editing and writing for publishing houses, playwriting, and other ventures.
+Consists of research papers, field notes and logs, sound recordings, pamphlets, photographs, correspondence, theatre scripts, poetry, and music documenting Kliger's career as a student, teacher, editor, and musician between the 1970s and the 2000s.
+This includes materials relating to her studies at the University of Illinois and University of Hawi'i, music research in Puerto Rico, teaching forthe Peace Corps in Thailand, editing and writing for publishing houses, playwriting, and other ventures.

-A large portion of this collection consists of materials relating to Lisa Kliger's original play, Noodlehead!
-These materials include drafts of the script, newspaper clippings, original artwork, rehearsal notes, forms for sponsorships and donations to the production of the play in Moscow, Idaho, and correspondence.
+A large portion of this collection consists of materials relating to Lisa Kliger's original musical, Noodlehead!
+These materials include drafts of the script, newspaper clippings, original artwork, rehearsal notes, sponsorships forms, and donations to the production of the musical in Moscow, Idaho, and correspondence.

 Biographical Note